 Screening is especially useful for adolescents, whose bodies are still growing.
-The screening helps to establish how the muscles and bones are developing and can identify any areas of weakness.
+The screening helps to establish how the muscles and bones are developing and can identify any areas to be addressed.

-Nevertheless, we have also been involved in screening programmes for the rest of us!
-Whether you are looking to change, progress or maintain a certain level of fitness.
+For adults screening provides an objective baseline – whether you are looking to change, progress or maintain a certain level of fitness.

-Whilst working at the Royal Marine camp in Poole, BWT physiotherapists helped develop a screening program specific for the Royal Marines roles whether it was hill running, load carrying or distance running with full kit.
-This was used to assess how they adapted to the intense pressures put on them and helped to ensure preventable injuries from imbalance or overuse were minimised.
+Whilst working at the Royal Marines camp in Poole, BWT physiotherapists helped develop a screening program specific for the Royal Marines roles – whether it was hill running, load carrying or distance running with full kit.
+This was used to assess how they adapted to the intense pressures put on them and helped to ensure that preventable injuries from imbalance or overuse were minimised.

-Our involvement with both the Royal Marines and the high performance tennis players has shown that it has been very beneficial in the early identification of health concerns and changes in an athlete’s fitness or strength levels.
+Our involvement with both the Royal Marines and the high performance tennis players has shown that screening has proved highly beneficial in the early identification of health concerns and changes in an athlete’s fitness or strength levels.